ondrej-kvasnovsky/design-patterns-handbook/structural-patterns/bridge.md

 * Publish interface in an inheritance hierarchy, and bury implementation in its own inheritance hierarchy
 * Beyond encapsulation, to insulation \(object wrapping\)

+> At first sight, the Bridge pattern looks a lot like the Adapter pattern in that a class is used to convert one kind of interface to another.
+However, the intent of the Adapter pattern is to make one or more classes' interfaces look the same as that of a particular class.
+The Bridge pattern is designed to separate a class's interface from its implementation so you can vary or replace the implementation without changing the client code. [more](http://www.informit.com/articles/article.aspx?p=30297)

 ### Example - Document reader

 We are going to create document parser that is responsible to read file and return its content as text.
 Implementation of `DocumentParser` will be different for MS Word, PDF and so on.
 Instead of using implementations of `DocumentParser` interface, we want to create `DocumentReader` because it will provide API for reading files.

 ```
 interface DocumentParser {